Creamy Mac and Cheese Recipe

 - Add sour cream, cooked pasta and serve

 Cook’s Tip: This mac and cheese recipe is quick and easy but DO NOT walk away from the cheese sauce.
 Whisk constantly while it is on the stove to keep it smooth and creamy.
+Do not overcook or boil, or it may curdle.

 How to Re-Heat Mac and Cheese: